-The Scottish fold cat is not to be confused with the American curl, which also has "folded ears."
-The difference will be immediately noticeable when you see a photo of the American curl's ears, which curl upwards and back as opposed to the Scottish fold's ears which fold forward.
+The Scottish fold cat is not to be confused with the American curl, which also has folded ears.
+The difference will be immediately noticeable, an American curl's ears curl upwards and back as opposed to the Scottish fold's ears which fold forward.

 Life Expectancy: 11 to 14 years

 The first Scottish fold was a barn cat named Susie, discovered on a farm in Perthshire, Scotland, in 1961.
 She had a natural mutation for folded ears, which she passed on to half of her kittens.
 Neighboring farmer William Ross began breeding the kittens, consulting with a geneticist.
 Sadly, Susie died after getting hit by a car, but her daughter Snooks went on to perpetuate her line.

 Scottish fold kittens are not born with folded ears.
 The ears of the kittens that carry the gene begin folding usually about the 21st day, starting with the outer edge of the ear near the base.